 9.12.
-Leaking Concrete (HYDROSTATIC pressure)
+Leaking Concrete (incl.
+HYDROSTATIC pressure)

 Sometimes you will find water (ground) seeping into the pool and this maybe from high water table, leaking water pipes (check these and fix), underground streams and generally comes through cracks or weak /porous areas of the concrete.
-It will be necessary to stop this otherwise the EPOTEC may not adhere to the surface.
+It will be necessary to stop this otherwise the V790 may not adhere to the surface.
 If the water comes from cracks etc, dig out, check on the cause and if need be stop water using something like Drizoro Maxplug (Bunnings).
 Follow their instructions.
 Flush surface off with same or Just to Ezy.
 (See 9.10 as well).
-If problem persists contact us.
+Consider the prospect of water seepage after application too.
+(Poor drainage/construction) Try to prevent by sealing surface - Ardex WPM 300.
 If pool previously painted and has bubbles or blisters in the old paint, it's a sign that hydrostatic pressure may be at work.